lickmydesign/googlemap-demo/README.md

 ## Requirements

-- Postgres db running locally, update database section of the .env
+- a db server (I used PostgreSQL called `googlemap-demo`)
+- composer
+- npm
+- laravel

 ## Instructions

+- make a copy of `.env.example` file called `.env`...
+  - update the database section,
-- edit the `resources/js/app.js` file, paste the key I have sent over `PASTE_GOOGLE_MAPS_KEY_HERE`
+  - paste the Google API key I sent separately over `PASTE_KEY_HERE` at the bottom of the file
 - install vendor libraries with `composer install`, `npm install`
 - Create the local DB `php artisan migrate`
 - Run the tests with `php artisan test`